sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Views/Properties_View.md

 ![EditorPropertiesView](/Images/appc/download/attachments/30083306/EditorPropertiesView.png)

-The scope shown is the same as the scope used in rubles development.
-This view can be used to determine which scope that you need to be used for a specific ruble command/snippet.
+{{% alert title="⚠️ Warning" color="primary" %}}The scope shown is the same as the scope used in rubles development.
+This view can be used to determine which scope that you need to be used for a specific ruble command/snippet.{{% /alert %}}